 The following provides information on the major regulatory efforts of the EC Taxation and Customs Union Directorate:

 The Union Customs Code (UCC) was adopted in 2013 and its substantive provisions apply from May 1st, 2016.
 It replaces the Community Customs Code (CCC).
 In addition to the UCC, the EC has published delegated and implementing regulations on the actual procedural changes.
 These are included in Delegated Regulation (EU) 2015/2446, Delegated Regulation (EU) 2016/341, and the Implementing Regulation (EU) 2015/2447.

-There are a number of changes in the revised customs policy which also require an integrated IT system from the customs authorities.
+There are several changes in the revised customs policy which also require an integrated IT system from the customs authorities.
 In April 2016, the EC published an implementing decision (number: 2016/578) on the work program relating to the development and deployment of the electronic systems of the UCC.

-Homepage of Customs and Taxation Union Directorate (TAXUD) Website:
+For more information visit the Homepage of Customs and Taxation Union Directorate (TAXUD) website

 Most customs duties and value added tax (VAT) are expressed as a percentage of the value of goods being declared for importation.
 Thus, it is necessary to dispose of a standard set of rules for establishing the goods’ value, which will then serve for calculating the customs duty.